-PALM GRAFTS FROM BREAST

-Burned Baby Boy's Only Way to Grow New Skin
+PALM GRAFTS FROM BREAST Burned Baby Boy's Only Way to Grow New Skin then the thumb has grown fast to the palm.

-Altoona, Pa., June 30.-An unusual case of skin grafting is being tried on Thomas, 16-month-old son of Thomas, Vaughn.
+Altoona, Pa., June 30.-An unusual case of skin grafting is being tried on Thomas, 16-month-old son of Thomas Vaughn.
 The boy's clothing caught fire at the kitchen range five months ago and in brushing out the flames the right hand was severely burned.
-Since then the thumb has grown fast to the right hand was severely burned.
-Since then the thumb has grown fast to the palm.
+Since